Posted: Tue 19th Jul 2022

 Other guides in the series

-Start a fashion business / Start a food business / Start a beauty business / Start a TikTok business / Start a Pinterest business / Start an Etsy business
+Start a fashion business / Start a food business / Start a beauty business / Start a TikTok business / Start an Etsy business / Start a Pinterest business / Start a side hustle / Start a business while studying

 Engagement trumps numbers

 Look at your current audience and ask yourself: are they vanity or sanity followers?